uozuAho/arduino_blank_eclipse/README.md

 - Select the serial port that your arduino is connected to, eg. com8 (Windows) or /dev/ttyACM0 (Linux).
 This may change if you restart/reconnect your arduino.
 - Override the baud rate to 115200
-- Click OK
+- Click OK, Apply, OK.
+All windows apart from Eclipse's main window should be closed now.
+- Now go to Project->Properties->AVR->AVRdude and select the configuration you created above for "Programmer Configuration"
+- Go to Project->Properties->AVR->Target Hardware and select the correct MCU and MCU clock.
+For the Arduino Uno this is Atmega328p & 16000000
-- You should now be able to upload your binary to your Arduino!
+- You should now be able to upload your binary to your Arduino by pressing the "Upload current project to Atmel target MCU" button (Icon on Eclipse toolbar with "AVR" and a green arrow pointing downwards).